secureworks/dalton/README.rst

      it should be possible to get containers working on a Windows host.
 But this has not been tested.

+#. | **What is the difference between an "engine", "sensor", and "agent"?**
+   | In this context those terms, for the most part, mean the same thing.
+     Techically, you can think of "engine" as the IDS engine, in this case Suricata or Snort; "sensor" as the system running the engine; and "agent" as a specific system running the Dalton Agent code and checking in to the Dalton Controller.
+"Sensor" and "Agent" are very often used interchangeably.

 #. | **Is there Dalton Agent support for Snort version < 2.9?**
    | Currently no.  Dalton Agents that run Snort utilize the 'dump' DAQ to replay pcaps
      and DAQ wasn't introduced until Snort 2.9.
 Dalton Agents for older Snort